Visit Ravenna to See Top UNESCO-Listed Mosaics and Early Christian Monuments

 The top sights to see in Ravenna in the Emilia-Romagna region of Italy are the eight early Christian monuments with Late Antiquity (or Byzantine) mosaics inscribed on the UNESCO World Cultural Heritage list in 1996.
 Six of these monuments are in the old town center (and seen on combination ticket passes).
 The Mausoleum of Theodoric is a short walk from the town center while the large Church of Sant’Apollinare in Classe is a short drive away towards the Adriatic coast.
 All eight sites in Ravenna can be seen in a busy day but few would regret staying longer in this pleasant town.

-The Neonian (Orthodox) Baptistery in Ravenna
+Neonian (Orthodox) Baptistery in Ravenna

 The adjacent cathedral replaced the fifth-century basilica destroyed in 1734.
-It is of limited artistic value and despite its size not a major sight in Ravenna.
+It is of limited artistic value and, despite its size, not a major sight in Ravenna.

 The Archiepiscopal Chapel in Ravenna